e-mny/astro_portfolio_2025/README.md

 - [ ] Custom Domain Name Setup
 - [ ] Google Analytics for Traffic Monitoring
 - [x] Image Gallery

+### Bugs

+- [ ] Cannot see previous archives on mobile
+- [ ] When looking at projects, the activeLink for 'projects' is not active

 ### Blog-related Stuff (if it is implemented)